 Quilting stitched my life back together

-the one place in our house that I am usually alone
+It's the one place in our house that I am usually alone

 Quilting is zen-like comfort.

-therapy for whatever is bothering you.
-My life's purpose!
+Best therapy for whatever is bothering you.

 Many days I would think and wonder what my purpose in this earth life was.
 Was it just to be a wife and mother?
 Was it to be the preschool teacher I once was?
 Was it my love of sewing and quilting?
 Or was it just to be here taking up space?